urgrue/Java-Twitch-Api-Wrapper/README.md

 # Java Twitch API Wrapper
-JTAW is a complete java wrapper for interaction with v3 of the [Twitch API](https://github.com/justintv/Twitch-API).
+JTAW is a complete asynchronous java wrapper for interaction with v3 of the [Twitch API](https://github.com/justintv/Twitch-API).

-This project is still being improved and major changes may occur breaking backwards compatibility.

-Not everything has been rigorously tested, please report any issues and feel free to contribute code.
+Please feel free to report any issues or contribute code.

 ## Basics